 My husband quickly learned that I’m not a caviar-and-sauerkraut-for-breakfast type of girl and stood with my Italian grandmother in the kitchen to learn her recipes.
 He fell in love with the West Coast cuisine of egg whites, protein shakes and guacamole.

-Meanwhile, I searched for the best of both German and Russian comfort foods and actively encourage him to hold onto his food culture — so we’re no strangers to biweekly runs to Russian grocery stores in Brooklyn.
+Meanwhile, I searched for the best of both German and Russian comfort foods and actively encourage him to hold onto his food culture — so we’re no strangers to biweekly runs to Russian grocery stores.
 Our kitchen is now a fine multicultural fusion of everything we love and discovered together abroad, and most important, it’s ours.

 And you'll see personalized content just for you whenever you click the My Feed .